noahehall/multicloud/providers/aws/solutions-architect-associate.md

 > IMO: these are recurring themes

+- in general
   - Well Architected Framework & Tool, Global Architecture, Shared Responsibility Model
   - theres no fkn way to ignore EKS, nomad forever!
   - public, private, hybrid and multi-cloud environments
-- AWS Organizations & Accounts
   - which aws services are Global, Regional and Zonal
+    - determines type of resiliency and applied architecture patterns
+  - cloud security in general, and in relation to specific AWS services
+    - encryption at rest & in transit
+  - networking in general, and in relation to specific AWS services
+- in depth: i mean deeper than deep
+  - STS, Roles, Federation, Active Directory
   - Providing and securing credentials
-- STS, Roles, Federation, Active Directory
+  - VPC and all VPC components
+    - subnets, cidr, protocols, routing
+  - IAM and all IAM services
-- IAM, Policy types, interpreting policy documents and all policy elements
+    - Policy types, interpreting policy documents and all policy elements
+  - AWS Organizations & Accounts
+  - KMS

 #### technologies